Prajwal6394/Frontend-dev/README.md

 # Course App

-The Course App is a web application built using ReactJS and Material-UI (MUI) that allows users to create, update, and read course information.
+The Course App is a web application built using ReactJS and Material-UI (MUI) that allows user to create, update, and read course information.
 It also includes an admin panel for managing the courses.

 ## Features